 Kirsty and Ben were married two years after her accident.
 Thirteen months later, they welcomed their first child into the world.

 “After my injury, I didn’t think I could have children,” says Kirsty.

 “Now I have my baby boy, it shows that no matter what life throws at you, life doesn’t have to change.”

-We have teamed up with other clients who have suffered catastrophic injuries to also tell their stories.
+We have teamed up with other clients who have catastrophic injuries to also tell their stories.
 Please visit the Life Beyond Injury webpage to see their films.

 We hope that by sharing these stories, newly injured people can see that with the right support they too can overcome adversity to lead full and active lives.

 Please feel free to share our films.
 You can join in the conversation and share your stories of overcoming adversity to lead a fulfilling life beyond injury:

 Or on Facebook, using the same #lifebeyondinjury hashtag.